kormixensnik34/notes/README.md

 # 2024-01-01
 - Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge to stay current in the ever-evolving field of technology.
 Embrace challenges and don't be afraid to ask for help.
 Share your knowledge with others and collaborate on projects to grow as a developer.
 Practice good programming practices, such as writing modular, reusable code, and commenting your code for others to understand.
 Finally, always keep security and performance in mind when developing your applications.
 By doing these things, you will become a valuable asset to any development team and continue to advance your career as an exceptional programmer.

+# 2024-01-02
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear and concise code that's easy to understand and maintain.
+Remember, code is read far more often than it's written.
+Optimize for readability, modularity, and testability rather than premature optimization.
+And always keep in mind that the best code is the code that doesn't need to exist—re-use existing solutions or libraries whenever possible."

+In essence, this highlights the importance of clarity, reusability, and avoiding complexity unless absolutely necessary, which are key principles for efficient and sustainable software engineering.